 That night Avrille and I met for Legilimency.
 She brought down my rose in a lovely crystal vase, saying that she wanted to keep it in my rooms since Caligula had already tried to eat it.

-“You know, you can bring him down here sometimes, if you want,” I offered, watching Avrille as she knelt beside the coffee table, fiddling with the rose to make it stand just right in the vase.
+“You know, you can bring him down here sometimes, if you want,” I offered, watching Avrille as she knelt beside the coffee table, fiddling with the bloom to make it stand just right in the vase.

-As I entered her mind I was confronted with a now very familiar scene; I had already viewed this memory numerous times, but that did not lessen the horror of it.
+As I entered her mind, I was confronted with a now very familiar scene; I had already viewed this memory numerous times, but that did not lessen the horror of it.

-A nine-year-old Avrille stood at her bedroom window, her eyes open wide with terror.
-In the yard outside, Armand Asphodel could be seen battling two large men, his shoulder-length auburn hair flying as he shot hex after hex at his attackers.
+A nine-year-old Avrille stood at her upstairs bedroom window, her eyes open wide with terror.
+In the yard outside, Armand Asphodel could be seen duelling two large men, his shoulder-length auburn hair flying as he shot hex after hex at his attackers.
 Two other men lay on the grass, bleeding and unconscious.

-curse straight at Asphodel’s chest.
-As he fell, it seemed to both the young Avrille and to me that his eyes focused on the first storey window where his daughter stood frozen in horror.
+Then without warning, in a flash of green light, the last attacker shot the Avada Kedavra curse straight at Asphodel’s chest.
+As he fell, it seemed to both the young Avrille and to me that his eyes focused on the first storey window, where his daughter stood frozen in horror.
 As his body hit the ground, the memory turned black.
-A second later it reformed into another memory I had also already viewed several times.
+A second later, it reformed into another memory I had also already viewed several times.

-you gave plea bargains to.
+Mrs Asphodel moved her hands from her hips to the doorframe, further sealing it off from the prosecutor, and shook her head.
+“You’ll just have to rely on the other evidence: the Prior Incantato spell from that monster’s wand and the testimony of those other men you granted plea bargains to.
 I shouldn’t have even brought Avrille to the funeral.
 I forbid her to be exposed to something as upsetting as a trial.
 Armand would not have wanted that.”
-Without waiting for another argument Mrs. Asphodel pushed herself past the prosecutor, slamming Avrille’s door behind them.
-Avrille looked slightly over the edge of her covers and, after seeing that her mother had gone, pulled the blankets up once more so that she was completely hidden.
+Without waiting for another argument, Mrs Asphodel pushed herself past the prosecutor, slamming Avrille’s door behind them.
+Avrille peeked over the edge of her covers and, after seeing her mother had gone, pulled the blankets up once more so she was completely hidden.
 Only then could muffled sobs be heard.